Guidance

 Table 1: Summary of regulations

-Policy area Requirements Lead time (from the regulations coming into force)
+Policy area Requirements Lead time from 24 November 2023 (date the regulations came into force)

 Proprietary networks that open their charge points for public use will have one year from the date that the charge point becomes public to offer contactless.